Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 7. [ ] **Snapshot baselines** (deck version numbers, dashboard commit hashes) so post-optimization diffs are easy to audit.

+## Macro Data Application Playbook

+- [ ] **Lead with credibility.** Highlight Maldives GDP per capita (nominal and PPP) in decks, whitepapers, and website hero copy with clear source links so investors immediately understand the premium-income backdrop.
+- [ ] **Tie tokenomics to momentum.** Reference GDP-per-capita CAGR when explaining supply schedules, staking yields, or treasury allocations to show how protocol mechanics parallel national growth.
+- [ ] **Score mentorship by outcomes.** Weight mentor and mentee reputation metrics toward certifications, venture funding, or export wins that echo the prosperity narrative.
+- [ ] **Bridge local to global.** Spotlight Maldivian partnerships in marketing materials while outlining how the operating model scales to other markets.
+- [ ] **Anchor roadmap proof points.** Pair macro claims with specific delivery milestones (e.g., AI trading desk launch dates, marketplace onboarding targets) so the “living protocol” story maps to tangible execution.

 ## 1. Reinforce Investor Materials with Macro Credibility

 ### Implement